 21st Century Females

-Since HWA died, young women have begun (in great numbers) to have tattoos on various parts of their bodies (which is in direct violation of Leviticus 19:28; see also Tattoos: History and Biblical Teachings), have multiple body piercings, sometimes wear sheer clothing, low-cut blouses, and often to wear low-cut 'hip-hugger' and other similar-styled clothing (see also Pornography: A scourge on society).
+Since HWA died, young women have begun (in great numbers) to have tattoos on various parts of their bodies (which is in direct violation of Leviticus 19:28; see also Tattoos: History and Biblical Teachings), have multiple body piercings, sometimes wear sheer clothing, low-cut blouses, pants with major portions cut out to expose skin, and often to wear low-cut 'hip-hugger' and other similar-styled clothing (see also Pornography: A scourge on society).
 In modern Western cultures, those behaviors are considered to be something that respectable women try to avoid; non-garish use of makeup is simply not considered to be in that category.

 While I feel that the adult females in the COG can handle no makeup restrictions if need be, it is my strong opinion that current COG teenage females and other possible female converts have enough difficulties without adding the no makeup burden (perhaps it should be understood that I have no daughters nor any other teenage female COG relatives)--the situation in Acts 15 seems to apply here: